aldahik/Quote-App-using-Flask-API/README.md

 - 'GET /api/quote/id' - Get quote by id
 - 'GET /api/quotes/author' - Get all quotes from an author
 - 'POST /api/quote/' - Add a quote
-- 'DELETE /api/quote/id' Deletes a quote
+- 'DELETE /api/quote/id' - Delete a quote
-- 'PATCH /api/quote/id' Edit a quote
+- 'PATCH /api/quote/id' - Edit a quote

+## Notes

+Quotes are currently being stored in memory and are deleted by server restart.

+Will be linked to SQLite database in the future

 ## Running the Project